-Criticizing the teaching-and-learning approach
+1. Introduction: Criticizing the teaching-and-learning / learning-and-teaching approach

-Much too often, teaching and learning are presented and discussed as if they were the two sides of the same coin.
+Much too often, teaching and learning are presented and discussed as if they were the two sides of the same coin (whatever the order of the words 'teaching' and 'learning').
 This approach is completely wrong:

-- Most, and probably the more important part, of our learning is not the result of any teaching process: this goes from the learning of our mother language when we are a child to what we learn on our own, by studying and reading materials or at work by learning-by-doing, through what we learn from colleagues and friends. - What matters for society is what people learn, not what they are taught. - And, finally, the teaching-and-learning approach entails the danger of conceiving the learning process as something linear, which has a beginning and an end, while, in fact, the (good) learning process is in spiral: its broadening leads to a revision of what has been learned before and to an improvement/deepening/enhancement of it.
-This implies that the teacher must always remain a learner (a pretty obvious idea that too many teachers tend to forget).
+- Most, and probably the more important part, of our learning is not the result of any teaching process: this goes from the learning of our mother language when we are a child to what we learn on our own, by studying and reading materials or at work by learning-by-doing, through what we learn from colleagues and friends. - What matters for society is what people learn, not what they are taught.

+And, finally, the teaching-and-learning approach entails the danger of conceiving the learning process as something linear, which has a beginning and an end, while, in fact, the (good) learning process is in spiral: its broadening leads to a revision of what has been learned before and to an improvement/deepening/enhancement of it.
+This implies that the teacher must always remain a learner (a pretty obvious idea that many teachers tend to forget)(1).